Latur district: Latur pattern

 The Latur Pattern of study was developed by former principals Janardan Waghmare and Aniruddha Jadhav of Rajarshi Shahu College in Latur, India.

 The 'Latur pattern' is a combination of special training and intensive coaching.
 Students solve a series of probable question papers and attend coaching sessions to prepare them for the exams.

 Latur pattern is a mechanical methodology of continuous study designed to help students in providing point-to-point answers to questions which could be expected in the examination.
 It became the standard for secondary, higher secondary, and university education in the Maharashtra state of India.
 This educational technique has become widely adopted in other parts of the state due to the success of student's in Maharashtra on the standardized Common Entrance Examinations (CET).

 This methodology, has been criticized by many educators in India, who consider it a tool to gain temporary advantage, that does not prepare them for advanced learning.

 Higher education

 In past few years, Latur has emerged as an educational hub for higher education.
 There are many institutions which offer bachelor's degree, and master's degree.
+There are many institutions which offer Engineering degrees, one leading engineering college among them is STMEI'S Sandipani Technical Campus - Faculty of Engineering and Polytechnic, Latur.
 Most of the well established professional degree colleges are located in Latur city, many have recently been erected in sub-urban area.
 Being renowned for its glorious results, Latur city attracts many students from different parts of state.